lukereding/book_notes/models_for/thinking.md

 If we did X, what do you think would happen?
 Try to imagine the future.
 Useful for thinking about second- and third-order effects.

+For example, what impact does rent control have on afforadable housing?
+Looking at the first-order effects, rent control seems like a good thing by making housing more affordable.
+But imagine what happens next.
+Rent control makes it less attractive for developers to build apartments, since their profits are limited by the rent control.
+As a result, fewer apartment buildings are built and there are fewer apartments to go around.
+The apartments to be had are afforadable, but there are very few of them.
+Developers might turn to building condos or other types of housing instead that are exempt from rent control.
+The result may be an exacerbation of the affordable housing crisis.
+This is also an example where thinking in systems--thinking about all the components that contribute to a problem--helps us gain more insight.

 ### what's the null hypothesis?

 There are plenty of cognitive biases that masquerade by different names (e.g. survivorship bias, failure to consider base rates, self-selection bias, story bias) but at their core is the failure to consider the null hypothesis.
 Whenever you come across something that looks interesting or out-of-the-ordinary, or is presented to you as such, always ask yourself what you'd expect to happen if nothing interesting is happening in reality.